 Rugged, remote, and wild, the Washington Coast exceeds expectations with every mile you head north along U.S. Route 101—from the mouth of the Columbia River to the tip of the Olympic Peninsula.
 Known for its lack of amenities, there are only a few small towns scattered along the way, leaving you alone with the elements, able to experience solitude, serenity, and the intensely gorgeous scenery along the shores of the Evergreen State.
-While a lifetime could easily be spent uncovering every isolated nook and cranny along the Washington Coast, the following 11 destinations will whet your appetite and provide a great taste of what this gorgeous strip of coastal paradise has to offer.
+While a lifetime could easily be spent uncovering every isolated nook and cranny, the following 11 places to visit on the Washington Coast will whet your appetite and provide a great taste of what this gorgeous strip of coastal paradise has to offer.
 Whether you're exploring on a day hike or planning an extended camping trip, the Mambe Extreme Blanket is necessary gear for emergencies, comfort, and peace of mind.
 It blocks the ever-present wind and provides insulation to help you retain body heat in any situation.

 1. Cape Disappointment

 Located at the northern mouth of the Columbia River, Cape Disappointment offers excellent views of enormous waves slamming against rocks, while a picturesque lighthouse rests above.
 Cape Disappointment is one of Washington’s State Parks, offering eight miles of hiking trails and a campground complete with yurts, RV and tent sites.
 Said to be one of the foggiest places in the Unites States, the cape and its trails are amazing during the winter months, as giant storm surges transform the area into a chaotic and beautiful coastal wonderland.